equinor/Dexpi2Imf/www/ProgramOverviewNoaka.md

 - **Positioning and Transformations**: It calculates the correct positioning and rotation for SVG elements.
 - **Template for PipingNetworkSystem**: Manages the creation of text labels on the lines, and its text orientation.
 - **Shape Catalog Template**:  defines SVG symbols.
 It locates the appropriate `_Origo.svg` file based on the `shapeValue` and then processes text elements, passing their values as arguments to populate text fields within the Symbol SVG.
 Before appyling another template to the symbols.
+  - **Style-Based Exclusions (`Style-Based Filtering` Section)**: Elements with specific stroke or fill colors are excluded from the output, which is a deliberate filtering process to manage the visual output when showing the symbols.
+  - **Direct Element Copying (`Generic Copying` Section)**: To ensure all SVG elements not explicitly matched by other templates are included in the output, a generic copying process is employed.

 ### Special Considerations and Notes